Jazzeus/Jazzeus/README.md

 <h2 align="center">I code small and cool stuff.:desktop_computer:</h2>
 </p>

 ### *Hi, I'm Jake and I adore coding new stuff.
 But I'm always learning how to improve my coding skills.
 If you have any input, anything, feel free to write to me.
-I'm currently still learning Java!*
+I'm currently still learning Java! <br> Languages I speak: English, German and French.*

 ### How to reach me: <br>